 Corporate representatives from many firms attend this event which includes, a keynote speaker and cocktail hour.
 The conference exposes attendees to current issues in marketing and provides an excellent forum for networking.
 Contact the Marketing Co-Chairs (Full-Time) for more information.

-The Polsky Center partners with Clean Energy Trust every year to execute on one of its most successful challenges.
+EPIC (Energy Policy Institute at the University of Chicago) partners with Clean Energy Trust every year to execute on one of its most successful challenges.
 Students and external participants compete with other clean-tech entrepreneurs.
 This competition is judged by many of Booth’s corporate partners.
-For more information please contact Clean Energy Trust.
+For more information please contact Clean Energy Challenge.

 A joint effort by the part-time student group, EPIC, and the Polsky Center that attracts hundreds of students, alumni, and corporate partners.
 They dedicate an enlightening afternoon to challenging and visit Booth Energy Junction.